DDinenno/cosmq-js/README.md

 # Cosmq JS

-A lightweight, zero dependency, no Virtual DOM, **truely** reactive js framework.
+A lightweight, zero dependency, no Virtual DOM, **truly** reactive js framework.

 > **WARNING** -- This is experimental software and isn't in a state to be used in production.